ChristianPerry007/aws-cloud-security-demo/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/brqprc1d7g0ixmnfh2nk.png)

-To get rid of the " pick 8f74393 Updated config.py with hardcoded credentials" I  scrolled down to where it says "pick" next to it and pressed 'd' TWICE and then ':wq' to save the change.
+To get rid of the " pick 8f74393 Updated config.py with hardcoded credentials" I  scrolled down to where it says "pick" next to it and pressed 'd' TWICE and then `:wq` to save the change.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/1etrrw9glw0df7ai7gty.png)

-_The first time I did this I pressed 'd' one time, I didn't see anything happening, I then read somewhere to press the down arrow, I tried that, then that deleted the "Updated config.py with hardcoded credentials" AND "Updated config.py to use secrets manager", didn't think anything of it, and typed ':wq'.
+_The first time I did this I pressed 'd' one time, I didn't see anything happening, I then read somewhere to press the down arrow, I tried that, then that deleted the "Updated config.py with hardcoded credentials" AND "Updated config.py to use secrets manager", didn't think anything of it, and typed `:wq`.
 THIS RESULTED INTO MY ENTIRE FILES BEING DELETED AND I HAD TO START OVER 🤬🤬 ._

 After saving the the rebase changes, merging was happening but then I ran into a merging conflict.
 To resolve this, I had to open the config.py file and delete the lines that contained my hardcoded credentials and 2 other lines (======= and >>>>>>> feature-branch).
 After that, I saved the file, ran 'git add config.py' and 'git commit -m "Resolved merge conflicts"'.
 After changes were made, I continued the rebase, pushed the code, and done!
 The changes successfully went through to Git!